Oziomajnr/Ozioma-Personal-Website/blog/_posts/2022-01-09-secretary-problem-experiment.md

 ---
 layout:	post
 title:	"Optimal Stopping: Testing the 37% rule as a solution to the secretary problem."
 date:	2022-01-09
 ---
-## Optimal Stopping: Testing the 37% rule as a solution to the secretary problem.

 While reading chapter one of the book **[Algorithms to Live By: The Computer Science of Human Decisions](https://www.amazon.com/Algorithms-Live-Computer-Science-Decisions/dp/1627790365)**
 I came across an interesting problem with an interesting solution, [The Secretary Problem](https://www.amazon.com/Algorithms-Live-Computer-Science-Decisions/dp/1627790365)   the problem statement is as follows

 > Imagine an administrator who wants to hire the best secretary out of *n* rankable applicants for a position.
 The applicants are interviewed one by one in random order.
 A decision about each particular applicant is to be made immediately after the interview.
 Once rejected, an applicant cannot be recalled.
 During the interview, the administrator gains information sufficient to rank the applicant among all applicants interviewed so far, but is unaware of the quality of yet unseen applicants.
 The question is about the optimal strategy  ([stopping rule](https://en.wikipedia.org/wiki/Stopping_rule "Stopping rule")) to maximise the probability of selecting the best applicant.